 Iconic Outfit: Madotsuki's pink shirt with the checkerboard motif.

 Insurmountable Waist-Height Fence: Used symbolically: Madotsuki is unable to join a Toriningen picnic because of a few plants in her way, and there is no way around or through them; this is often interpreted as a sign that she suffers from social exclusion.

 Konami Code: Typing left, right, left, right, up, up, down, down, on Nasu's title screen causes the character's head to turn into an eggplant.

 Knife Nut: Most NPCs don't react to you at all when you try to interact with them.
 So what else can Madotsuki do to get an interesting reaction out of them?
 Stab them!

 Let's Play: Here's one of the better-known ones.
 Since most of the fun of Yume Nikki is in the exploration, it's advised that potential players give the game a whirl before watching, or else only watch a little bit at first to determine if it's the right game for you.

 Another one is located on the Let's Play archive.
 It uses subtitles in an attempt to retain the ambiance of the original game.

 Mayincatec: A lot of things in Madotsuki's dreams seem to vaguely resemble Meso-American deals.
-So much so that one event is referred to as "Disco Aztecs" or The Aztec Rave Monkey.
+So much so that some events are referred to as "Disco Aztecs" or The Aztec Rave Monkey.
 Specifically they are in the style of patterns embroidered on carpets, probably in part because the straight lines and simple shapes are easier to render in the game's graphics.